Swansea family law solicitors, Hutchinson Thomas, consider the impact that lockdown could have on UK divorce rates.

 In these extraordinary times, financial arrangements can be subject to sudden change where an individual suddenly loses their job or income – this will particularly affect those who are going through the process, with the potential for previous informal arrangements now subject to review.

 The courts are encouraging both parties to agree the directions prior to the first hearings, so they can be dealt with by email only.
 Remote hearings can take place – either be phone or Cloud Video Platform – and currently, the court staff and judges have been very proactive in facilitating such proceedings for lawyers and their clients.
 In-person hearings may still be held subject to individual circumstances but will be avoided if at all possible.
 Indeed, it is thought that remote hearings will continue to be the norm post Covid-19.
+It is also important to ensure that any wills are updated after a divorce – ideally you want to avoid any contentious probate issues should a bereavement occur.

 In all cases, our family law solicitors will be able to advise on the next steps, to help you plan for an uncertain future post-lockdown.
 However, both parties will need to show some degree of understanding while lawyers and the court service continue to implement the new systems.